Azure/arc_jumpstart_drops/sample_app/cerebral_genai/_index.md

-# Cerebral Implementation Guide
+# "Cerebral" Implementation Guide

 ## Introduction

-Cerebral is an innovative smart assistant tailored for industrial applications, specifically designed to enhance operational efficiency at Contoso Motors.
+"Cerebral" is an innovative smart assistant tailored for industrial applications, specifically designed to enhance operational efficiency at Contoso Motors.
 This solution leverages advanced Generative AI technology to interact with factory workers using natural language, making it intuitive and user-friendly.
 Cerebral’s core aim is to streamline decision-making processes and reduce downtime by providing immediate access to critical information and operational insights.

 ### Key Features and Benefits